 Having a scan through our shop should help give you a rough idea of what other similar tees are selling for.
 As a (very) general rule, the higher the sales price the fewer you’ll sell, and vice versa, so consider whether you want to sell many for a lower price, or fewer for a high price.

 In terms of margins, it’s also worth paying attention to what your T-shirts will cost to produce.
 There are a couple of factors that come into play here:

-- Type of garment – we offer a range of T-shirts, ethical garments, sweatshirts and hoodies at different price points, from as little as £2 to just under £20.
+- Type of garment – we offer a range of T-shirts, sweatshirts and hoodies at different price points, from as little as £5.45 up to £20.
 You can check out the full range on offer here.

 - Artwork Colours – If your design lends itself to screen-printing (fewer colours), and you reach your screen print threshold (at least 20 depending on the complexity of your design), then the more colours you use in your design, the more expensive your tees will be.

 - Number of Placements – similarly, if you have more artwork placements, eg if you opt for a design that spans front and back, then your tees will cost more to produce.

 - DTG vs Screen Printing – for a deep dive into the differences between the two print methods, head here, but in short screen printing tends to be cheaper for larger print runs, and DTG for smaller.